 This is a bigger car than its second generation predecessor, 75mm longer, 15mm higher and 2mm wider.
 As significantly, there's 35mm more wheelbase.
 That's not enough to make this Grand Scenic a rival to really large MPVs like Volkswagen's Sharan, but it'll make it easier for this Renault to be considered as a really credible alternative to the largest compact MPV in the segment, Ford's S-MAX.
 It certainly looks sharper than before.
 The styling is based on Renault's R-Space concept car, key features like the steeply-raked windscreen and short bonnet heightening the elegance of this Grand Scenic's MPV silhouette.
 Uniquely, big 20-inch wheels are fitted to all versions.
 At the same time, the three-part screen combines a panoramic view with improved side vision.
 At the front, there's a more distinctive lighting signature.
 Depending on version, the C-shaped front headlights benefit from LED PURE VISION technology, while Edge Light technology provides the taillights with a 3D effect.
 The boot of this third generation model boasts a volume of 718-litres when the third seating row isn't in use; that compares to the 572-litre figure you get from the standard Scenic model.
 Plus around the car, there's total additional stowage capacity of 63-litres.
 Take the 'Easy Life drawer', which faces the front passenger seat and offers a storage area of 11.5-litres.
 That's three litres more than a conventional glove box.
 Lit and chilled, it opens via an electronic sensor and automatically locks when the vehicle stops.
 Plus, as before, there are four underfloor compartments.

 There's the usual premium of around £1,800 to get this Grand Scenic seven-seat bodyshape over the ordinary five-seat Scenic model.
-That means prices as before, are likely to sit in the £23,500 to £32,500 bracket.
+That means prices as before, are likely to sit in the £23,500 to £28,000 bracket.
+There's the choice of three trim levels - 'Play', 'Iconic' and 'Signature'.
 A key new safety addition this time round is the AEBS 'Active Emergency Braking System' which also has a Pedestrian Protection feature.
 Lane Keeping Assist and a Fatigue Detection system are additionally being offered.
 Along with Adaptive Cruise Control, Lane Departure Warning, a Safe Distance Warning system, 'Traffic Sign Recognition with Over Speed Prevention' and Blind Spot Warning.
 Buyers can also specify a reversing camera, automatic dipped and main beam headlights, front, rear and side parking sensors and Easy Park Assist hands-free parking.
 Higher-end versions are equipped with Renault's advanced 'R-LINK 2' infotainment system, complete with an 8.7-inch screen.
 Here, you get voice recognition for the navigation system, telephone use, apps and radio.
 There's also the option of a full-colour head-up display system that projects key driving information onto the bottom of the windscreen.
 And Renault also hopes it can tempt buyers into paying more for a desirable 11-speaker BOSE Surround Sound audio system.

 You might think your day-to-day family car journeys are mind-bogglingly dull but there are numerous models on the market locked in ferocious competition for the right to come along for the ride.
 If your brood needs everyday space for five and occasional room for seven, then here's one of the best of them, should you be seeking a seven-seater that's big enough for the family, without suggesting to the world that you've your own reserved parking space down at the maternity unit.
 It'll certainly help in the showroom that the looks of this third generation version are now trendier - plus it's significantly more practical where it counts - inside.
 On top of that, build quality is strong, running costs are low and safety is outstanding.
 Overall then, a car that shows Renault still has its finger firmly on the pulse of what modern families are looking for.
 This is Europe's most popular family MPV for a reason.